 Sessions were free to attend and materials were supplied.

-A huge thank you to David Waller, who set himself the challenge of running all the way from the Isle of Wight to Bath in Somerset during May 2017, raising several hundred pounds for Independent Arts!
+A huge thank you to David Waller, who set himself the challenge of running all the way from the Isle of Wight to Bath in Somerset during May 2017, raising more than six hundred pounds for Independent Arts!
 David is a regular at our Ventnor SingAbout group and says,

 "The sessions are led by Creative Practitioner Lizzie Flynn who is so vibrant and inspiring and I love attending.
 Recently Independent Arts asked if anyone would be interested in fundraising for them.
 Independent Arts is such a small charity on the Isle of Wight but have always enabled their community groups to remain free for everyone to attend.
 I thought what a perfect way to help them raise money and continue the valuable work they do."